GC-alex/QM/README.md

 #### 01 Introduction to R

 * How to use Jupyter Notebook in the Browser
-* Basics of programming in R
+* Why do we use R?

 #### 02 Basics: Vectors.